Threadnaught/svd-visualization/README.md

 ```

 In reverse order:
- - `Vh` is a rotation matrix which we can use to align whatever input space we used to the space in which the zeroth dimension describes the highest variance, the first describes the next highest variance, et cetera.
-We can generate a set of vectors, apply any rotation we want, and SVD is generally guaranteed to converge the same output space.
+ - `Vh` is the rotation matrix which maps whatever input space we used to the set of basis vectors we constructed above, where they are ranked from most to least variance.
+For the same set of input vectors, we can apply any rotation we want, and SVD is generally guaranteed to converge the same output space.
 This is applied in the next line;

 ```
 coords_world = np.matmul(coords_world, Vh)
 ```

 - `S` contains the singular values (I call them 'significance' above).
 It's how long we portrayed our basis vectors to be in the last visualisation.
-For each of the basis vectors in Vh, it tells us how important they are to describing the variance of the data.
+For each of the basis vectors in `Vh`, it tells us how important they are to describing the variance of the data.
-- Finally, `U` represents for each of our input points how much of each of our basis vectors we need to use to construct them.
+- Finally, `U` represents, for each of our input points, what combination of our basis vectors reconstruct them.
 Unlike `Vh` and `S`, this part of the analysis is not aggregated and gives one output per input vector.

-ESD analysis only considers the values of `S`, as this is a flat 1-dimensional vector.
-Remember, in the visualisation it was how much we scaled each of our basis vectors to show the influence of each.
+ESD analysis only considers the values of `S`, which this is a flat 1-dimensional vector associating significance levels to each of the basis vectors.
 Let's take those scaled vectors and lay them flat, horizontal, and starting from the same X coordinate.

 ![vectors laid flat](./imgs/esd-hist-False-large-False.png)